elixir-no-nels/ehos-python/README.md

 their documentation regarding basic openstack operations and usage as it will not be covered by this document (http://docs.uh-iaas.no/en/latest/).

-Please read the [full documentation](docs/index.md) for more details regarding installation and running the system.
+Read the [quick start ](docs/quick_start.md) to try ehos, or dive into the [full documentation](docs/index.md) for more details regarding architecture, installation, and running the system in a production environment.